openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

 **Detailed description**

-The body of the Loop can be executed 0 or more times depending on the values passed to the Loop operation inputs called "trip count" and "termination condition" and inputs of Loop body called "current iteration" and "termination condition".
+The body of the Loop can be executed 0 or more times depending on the values passed to the Loop operation inputs called "trip count", "termination condition" and inputs of Loop body called "current iteration".

-The Loop inputs have the following meaning:
+These Loop operation inputs have the following meaning:
-1. Trip count input is an integer scalar input specifying maximum number of iterations.
-To simulate infinite loop provide Constant `-1` as input.
+1. Trip count is an integer scalar input specifying maximum number of iterations.
+To simulate infinite loop Constant `-1` can be provided as input.
-2. Loop termination condition input is a boolean scalar input specifying whether to run the current loop iteration or not.
-Note, that the body of the Loop must yield the termination condition value.
+2. Loop termination condition input is a boolean scalar input specifying whether to run the first loop iteration or not.
+Note, that the body of the Loop must yield the termination condition value for the consecutive iterations.

 There are several combinations of these two inputs `(trip_count, condition)` which are described in the following code snippet:

 ```
+  input (-1, true) // infinite loop
+      bool cond = true;
+      for (int i = 0; cond; ++i)
+      {
+          cond = true; // sub-graph calculating condition must always return "true"!
+      }

   input (-1, cond) // while loop
       bool cond = ...;
       for (int i = 0; cond; ++i)